meowxzen/status-indicator-demo/README.md

 - **Time-Based Logic:** Using the `Date()` object to trigger UI changes without requiring a page refresh.
 - **Advanced CSS Effects:** Mastering the `backdrop-filter` property and creating layered shadows to simulate neon light

+### Future improvements📘

+- Spotify "Now Playing" Integration
+- Discord Status Sync
+- Dynamic Backgrounds
+- Weather Overlay

 ### Running The Project🚀

 1. Clone the repository to your local machine.
-2. Ensure you have a background image of your choice named `bg.img` in the root folder (or update the CSS path).
+2. Ensure you have a background image of your choice named `bg.jpg` in the root folder (or update the CSS path).
 3. Open `index.html` in any modern web browser.
 4. The status will automatically update every minute to reflect your local time.

 ### Image🖼️

 ![Image](https://i.ibb.co/7Jw0jBk9/image.png)
-This is a image of the project
+_A preview of the project._